-2.2.8 Develop Preliminary Findings (PF)

-The purpose of Develop Preliminary Findings is to formulate a set of findings that reflect an initial synthesis of the accumulated data from all data sources used in the appraisal.

-During Develop Preliminary Findings, the appraisal team systematically analyzes the data from all sources to generate a list of preliminary findings related to the process areas and capability levels under investigation.

-Table 2-23 lists the primary roles involved in this process element and a summary of their activity during this process.
+Element title/tag 2.2.8 Develop Prelimi nary Findings (PF) Purpose The purpose of Develor findings that reflect an data sources used in th op Preliminary Findings is to formulate a set of initial synthesis of the accumulated data from all a appraisal.
+Summary description During Develop Preliminary Findings, the appraisal team systematically analyzes the data from all sources to generate a list of preliminary findings related to the process areas and capability levels under investigation.
+Major participants Table 2-23 lists the primary roles involved in this process element and a summary of their activity during this process.
 Role Summary Facilitator Leads team in brainstorm activities and oversees the preparation of the preliminary findings.
 Appraisal team Synthesize the accumulated data into preliminary findings, including both strengths and weaknesses.
 Table 2-23.
-Participants for Develop Preliminary Findings.
+Partici pants for Develop Preliminary Findings.